rust-lang/rfcs/text/0000-sized-hierarchy.md

 `size_of_val` and `align_of_val` and this remains a blocker for extern types.

-Furthermore, unsized types cannot be members of structs as their alignment is unknown and this is necessary to calculate field offsets. `extern type`s also cannot be used in `Box` as `Box` requires size and alignment for both allocation and deallocation.
+Furthermore, unsized types cannot be members of structs as their alignment is unknown and this is necessary to calculate field offsets.
+Extern types also cannot be used in `Box` as `Box` requires size and alignment for both allocation and deallocation.

-Introducing a hierarchy of `Sized` traits will enable extern types to implement a trait for unsized types and therefore not meet the bounds of `size_of_val` and `align_of_val`.
+Introducing a hierarchy of `Sized` traits will enable the backwards-compatible introduction of a trait which only extern types do not implement and will therefore enable the bounds of `size_of_val` and `align_of_val` to disallow instantiations with extern types.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation